Instagram for Vacation Rentals: 55 Marketing Tips

 With Instagram filters, it’s easy to make your property sparkle.
 As travel photos are some of the most popular shots with Instagram users, remember this when curating your feed.
 Capture your property’s top highlights in an interesting way – whether that’s the view from the jacuzzi at night, the pizza oven firing away or the infinity pool on a clear, blue-skied morning.

-40. Show off the “Behind-The-Scenes”
+45. Show off the “behind-the-scenes”

 A lot of work goes into prepping your vacation rental for each set of guests – and Instagram is the perfect place to showcase this!
 Landscaping the garden in preparation for the summer season?
 Upload photos to your feed.
-Winter just around the corner and you’re restocking your home’s supply of fluffy blankets, warm slippers, and organic cocoa?
+Winter just around the corner and you’re restocking your home’s supply of fluffy blankets, warm slippers and organic cocoa?
 Share a few snapshots.

 Potential guests will feel part of the action and will understand even better just how much effort you put into making sure the experience they have is second-to-none.
 Additionally, it could even extend into a great review after check-out!

-If your property is located in a heavily saturated vacation rental area, this can be a great source of inspiration when it comes to photo ideas, hashtags, and engaging guests.
+If your property is located in a heavily saturated vacation rental area, this can be a great source of inspiration when it comes to photo ideas, hashtags and engaging guests.
 Find some of the most popular rental homes in your locality on Instagram, and use their winning tactics to create even better content for your feed.

 People who are already following your competitors already have an important characteristic you’re looking for: they’re interested in your industry and/or location!